snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 Update 10.02.2019: Actually there is a real alternative now called AWS DocumentDB.
-I didn't look into it so far, so I don't feel qualified to give any opinion to DocumentDB.
+I didn't look into it so far, so I don't feel qualified to give any opinion on DocumentDB.
 But based on the MongoDB CEO MongoDB [Atlas still has it's right to exist](https://www.mongodb.com/blog/post/documents-are-everywhere).